North Caucasus Line: 1711–1763: the Russian state gains control of the Cossacks

-1763-1864: Westward expansion, massive peasant colonization and war in the mountains
+1763–1864: Westward expansion, massive peasant colonization and war in the mountains

-By the mid 18th century, there were only 1,162 active-duty Cossacks in the North Caucasus.
+In the mid-18th century, there were only 1,162 active-duty Cossacks in the North Caucasus.
 By 1851, there were 86,538.

 Westward expansion was associated with the annexation of Georgia south of the mountains.
 In 1769, Totleben crossed the mountains to fight the Turks.
 In 1783, eastern Georgia became a Russian protectorate, and in 1800 it was annexed.
-Since the only good road south was through Darial Pass, the Russians now had to hold what became the Georgian Military Highway.
+Since the only good road south was through Darial Pass, the Russians had to hold what would later become the Georgian Military Highway.
 Mozdok (1763–present) at the north end of the highway was founded in 1763.
 In 1770, it became a fortress independent of Kizlyar.
 It quickly attracted a large native population, many of whom were fugitive serfs from the mountains.
 In 1765, the Mozdok Mountain Command was formed from converted natives.
 They were used mostly for convoy duty along the Military Highway.
 Ossets were encouraged to settle along the highway and efforts were made to re-convert them (many had formerly been Christians).
 There was a gap of about 65 miles between Mozdok and the westernmost Greben Cossacks.
 From 1770 to 1799, this area was settled by Don and Volga Cossacks.
 Vladikavkaz, at the north end of the pass, was founded in 1784.
-It was partly abandoned at the time of Sheikh Mansur and was reestablished in 1803.
+It was partly abandoned at the time of Sheikh Mansur and was re-established in 1803.